• Skip to primary navigation

 **You can get the complete list of ingredients and full instructions for making these cheesy bacon-wrapped chicken parcels on the printable recipe card at the end of this post**

-Ingredients for cheesy bacon-wrapped chicken parcels.
+Ingredients for bacon wrapped chicken breasts.

-Streaky bacon – this is for wrapping the chicken and you should allow sufficient rashers to wrap around each chicken breast.
+• Streaky bacon - this is for wrapping the chicken and you should allow sufficient rashers to wrap around each chicken breast.
 For small to medium chicken breasts, you will need three to four rashers each.
 You can stretch the bacon rashers with the back of a knife before wrapping around the chicken if you like, to make it go further.

-Wholegrain mustard – this mustard is very mild-flavoured, compared to Dijon or English mustard.
+• Wholegrain mustard - this mustard is very mild-flavoured, compared to Dijon or English mustard.
 The reason for this is that the heat in mustard comes from allyl isothiocyanate.
 This is a colourless oil that gets released when the mustard seeds are ground.
 Because wholegrain mustard seeds are not finely ground, the oil is not released, resulting in milder but still tasty mustard.
-If you prefer a stronger flavour, by all means substitute wholegrain mustard with Dijon or English mustard.
+If you prefer a stronger flavour, by all means, substitute wholegrain mustard with Dijon or English mustard.

 What to do